-NOTE: The program has been restructured to facilitate participation and minimize bureaucratic procedures.
+NOTE: The program has been restructured to facilitate participation, minimize funding procedures and simplify the contribution agreements.

 The Canada-Brazil Awards – Joint Research Projects support exchanges of PhD students in the context of team based bilateral research projects.
 The projects must engage in collaborative research in key academic areas of bilateral cooperation leading to an eventual publication or collaborative research in line with the objectives of the Canada-Brazil Framework Agreement for Cooperation on Science, Technology and Innovation.
 Applicants must clearly explain the advantages of the partnership for both countries.

 Projects may last up to 24 months.
 In the first year, projects must start in the fall semester 2013.

 Terms and conditions of the second year of funding will remain the same as in the first year with the understanding that the composition of the PhD students may change.

 On behalf of the Government of Canada, Foreign Affairs, Trade and Development Canada (DFATD) provides funding for a maximum of five (5) Canadian PhD students per project, per year for a period of six (6) months in Brazil.
 Funding will also be provided to the Canadian Project Lead for one (1) short-term faculty visit to Brazil per year, if required.

 Canadian institutions will disburse funds to the Canadian student or researcher to cover costs including: